MateusMonteiro11/pacman-game/README.md

 🕹️ How to Play:

-1. Clone this repository;

-2. Open the index.html file in your browser;
+1. Visist the repository website: https://mateusmonteiro11.github.io/pacman-game/

-3. Use the arrow keys or wasd to move Pac-Man around the maze;
+2. Use the arrow keys or wasd to move Pac-Man around the maze;

-4. Avoid the ghosts and eat all the pellets to win the game.
+3. Avoid the ghosts and eat all the pellets to win the game.

 📂 Project Structure: